Sunday, April 27, 2014

 It was raining for a bit after I left there.
 Still, I decided to visit an area of Capitol Hill I hadn't seen in a while and visit On 15th Video, but that store didn't seem to have any previously viewed videos for sale.
 I returned to the main area of the Hill (Broadway) and got some DVDs at Broadway Video.
 They couldn't find one disc but I had a ringer already in mind for their special (4 for $20; got 8).
 I walked to the pop machine with the Mystery buttons, hoping I wouldn't get cherry again.
 I did wind up with cherry Mountain Dew, but luckily the Mountain Dew dominated the cherry.
 I walked to Seattle Center, started once again with the International Fountain.
 I just got my shoes off and it started to rain again.

 [NOW: On 15th Video and Broadway Video are closed.
-That pop machine is missing.]
+That Mystery Soda Machine is missing; according to its Facebook page it was vandalized.]

 So not that long after I decided to go to the EMP which now allows photos, just not flash photos (previously it was no photos); another case of still pricey but coupon helped; $17 with coupon.
 The EMP has two large sections: music and sci-fi/horror/fantasy.
 I'm more into the latter so I got the former out of the way first.
 They had sections devoted to Jimi Hendrix, Nirvana, and women, plus recording studios.
 They also have a giant cone of guitars hanging from the ceiling.
 One main quibble, admittedly as a bit of an outsider to music is that beyond the guitar cone, the only historical musical instruments were ones that had actually belonged to notable musicians.
 Which was impressive in its own right but it might have been nice to see some older instruments not connected to any one person.
 In the sci-fi et all part I was disappointed that my favourite item from last visit was gone (the Captain Marvel costume from the 1940s serial).
 Still there was an impressive range of movie (and some TV - Buffy's Book of Ascension for instance) memorabilia covering a wide range of eras, be it the Cowardly Lion suit from the Wizard of Oz, the Superman suit from Superman: The Quest for Peace, or for people who like their gore cerebral, the hacksaw from Saw.